pushkar7567/integrapher/README.md

 # The Integrapher

-Description: The Integrapher, a combination of an integration and graphical software, allows the user to enter a mathematical function, then proceed to enter the lower and upper integral limit to be evaluated and the mathematical expression to be plotted.
+The Integrapher, a combination of an integration and graphical software, allows the user to enter a mathematical function, then proceed to enter the lower and upper integral limit to be evaluated and the mathematical expression to be plotted.

-Files included in this submission are:
+Files included in the project are:
 --------------------------------------

 	client: